 See.
-3.1 -The Council.
+3.1 -The Town Council.

 There shall be a Town Council consisting of nine members hereinafter referred to as the Council.
-No member of the Council shall hold any other office of profit under the government or -be employed by the Town of East Hartford except as permitted by law, nor shall the member during the term of office be appointed to any office of profit under the government of the Town.
+No member of the Town Council shall hold any other office of profit under the government town government elected or appointed position for which such person is compensated or -be employed by the Town of East Hartford except as permitted by law, nor shall the member during the term of office be appointed to any office of profit under the government of the Town.